Alexander Salazar

 Alejandro Salazar (born November 28, 1949) is a Costa Rican-born American prelate of the Roman Catholic Church.
 Salazar served as an auxiliary bishop of the Archdiocese of Los Angeles from 2004 to 2018.

-He resigned as auxiliary bishop in 2018 after a sexual misconduct charge against him was deemed credible by the archdiocese and the Vatican.
+Salazar resigned as auxiliary bishop of Los Angeles in 2018 after a sexual misconduct charge against him was deemed credible by the archdiocese and the Vatican.
+In August 2023, Salazar was convicted of two sexual abuse felonies following a no contest plea.

 Biography

 Early life

 Alejandro Salazar was born on November 28, 1949, in San José, Costa Rica, but moved with his family to Los Angeles in 1953.
 He attended Daniel Murphy High School in Los Angeles, then entered East Los Angeles College in Monterey Park, California.

 Salazar then attended California State University, Los Angeles and Immaculate Heart College in Los Angeles, obtaining a Bachelor of Arts degree in bilingual studies in 1978.
 From 1968 to 1979, Salazar taught at St. Albert the Great School in Compton, California.
 In 1977, Salazar entered St. John's Seminary in Camarillo, California.